Xdlimon/naming-cheatsheet/README.md

     - [Prefixes](#prefixes)
 - [Singular and Plurals](#singular-and-plurals)

----

-Naming things is hard.
-This sheet attempts to make it easier.

-Although these suggestions can be applied to any programming language, I will use JavaScript to illustrate them in practice.
+-will use JavaScript to illustrate them in practice.

 ## English language